- Senior Sustainability Scholar, Global Institute of Sustainability and Innovation

-- Assistant Professor, School of Arts, Media and Engineering, Arizona State University
+- Associate Professor, School of Arts, Media and Engineering/Department of English, Arizona State University

 - Founding Director, Center for Science and the Imagination, Arizona State University

-Ed Finn is the founding director of the Center for Science and the Imagination at Arizona State University, where he is an assistant professor with a joint appointment in the School of Arts, Media and Engineering and the Department of English.
-He is also an affiliate faculty member of the Human and Social Dimensions of Science and Technology program.
+Ed Finn is the founding director of the Center for Science and the Imagination at Arizona State University, where he is an associate professor with a joint appointment in the School of Arts, Media and Engineering and the Department of English.
+He also serves as the academic director of Future Tense, a partnership between ASU, New America and Slate Magazine, co-director of the Frankenstein Bicentennial Project and a co-director of Emerge, an annual festival of art, ideas and the future.

 - PhD, English and American Literature, Stanford University, 2011